moov-io/imagecashletter/README.md

 ## Project Status

-x9 is under active development, and should not be used in Production.
+Image Cash Letter (ICL) a RESTful or #GoLang library supporting ANSI X9.100-187–2016 specification.
+Compose & Decompose ICL files from check images, MICR line data, and dollar amounts.
+Perfect for Treasury Management, Remote Deposit Capture, and other Check Truncation functions.
 Please star the project if you are interested in its progress.

 * The Library currently supports the reading and writing
 	* Cash Letters